 This is an important requirement to accommodate both the existing and the yet-to-appear future identification schemes.

-Among the reuirements outlined ablove, ID-005 is not a requirement for identification scheme itself, but for the system that utilizes identifiers.
-Therefore, we excluded this requirement from the use case analysis.
+Among the requirements outlined above, ID-005 is not a requirement for identification scheme itself, but for the system that utilizes identifiers.
+Therefore, this requirement is excluded from the use case analysis.
 ID-001 is also excluded from the use case analysis because all the target identification schemes listed below satisfy this requirement.

 I.4 Survey on existing identification schemes

-I.4.1 Existing identification schemes
+I.4.1 Exsiting identification schemes

-To make this use case analysis comprehensive, we investigate widely used existing identification schemes from wide range of application areas.
+To make this use case analysis comprehensive, widely used existing identification schemes from wide range of application areas were studied.

 I.4.1.1 EPC